Skip to main content

 • Perform requests at any time (refresh_token, offline_access)

-• If you do not wish to use full, select the following scopes and use the Add button to move them into the Selected OAuth Scopes column
+• If you do not wish to use the full scope, select at least the following scopes and use the ▶️ button to move them into the Selected OAuth Scopes column

 • Access custom permissions (custom_permissions)